 Retirement visa – if you are retired when you move to Thailand or retire after you establish residency in Thailand, you must have an account balance of at least 800,000 baht at the time you apply for the visa.

 It is relatively simple to open a bank account in Thailand; usually presenting your passport is all that is necessary.
-Some banks can be more troublesome, requiring things like a letter from your Embassy verifying your identification; if you encounter such problems, just try another bank or even another branch of the same bank as they each have their own rules.
+Some banks in Thailand can be more troublesome, requiring things like a letter from your Embassy verifying your identification; if you encounter such problems, just try other banks in Thailand or even another branch of the same Thai banks as they each have their own rules.
 Any personal account (i.e. not a business account) will include an ATM card.
 You can typically set the daily limit on your ATM withdrawals to any amount you want.